Naruki-Ichihara/pytop/README.md

 u = pt.Function(U)
 ...
 ```
-Please referto the [FEniCS document](https://fenicsproject.org/) to use fundamental functions in FEniCS.
+Please refer to the [FEniCS document](https://fenicsproject.org/) to use fundamental functions in FEniCS.
 ### Mesh
 Second, you need to generate (or import) mesh.
 This software provides easy method to import external mesh, `import_external_mesh`.
 This method use `meshio` in the backgroud, so any mesh type that supported by [meshio](https://github.com/nschloe/meshio) is supported.
 ```python